Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 # Migrating from old to preview management SDK.

-There are several differences between the old sdk and this preview.
+There are several differences between the old sdk and this new.
 Here's an example of how to create a Virtual Machine with both SDKs:

 ## Create a Virtual Machine example